Fz3r0/Fz3r0/Networking/Attacking-Denending-Network-Infraestructure/NetSec-Defensive-Tools/Security-&-Best-Practices-Configurations/Layer-2-Cisco-Switches-Defensive-Security-Configurations.md

 1. **Secure Unused Ports**

+### 1. Secure Unused Ports - `shutdown`

 - Layer 2 devices are considered to be the weakest link in a company’s security infrastructure.
 - Layer 2 attacks are some of the easiest for hackers to deploy but these threats can also be mitigated with some common Layer 2 solutions.

     - All **switch ports (interfaces)** should be secured **before the switch is deployed for production use.**
     - **How a port is secured depends on its function.**

 - A simple method that many administrators use to help secure the network from unauthorized access is to disable all unused ports on a switch.

     - For example:

         - If a Catalyst 2960 switch has 24 ports and there are three Fast Ethernet connections in use, it is good practice to disable the 21 unused ports!!!
         - Navigate to each unused port and issue the Cisco IOS `shutdown` command.
         - If a port must be reactivated at a later time, it can be enabled with the `no shutdown` command.

 - To configure a range of ports, use the interface range command: